 • neurotoxicity

-• the risk of bleeding
+• an increased risk of bleeding

 • warfarin can be used during breastfeeding as it does not pass into breast milk